 Do you have a Home Equity Line of Credit (HELOC) for emergencies?

 Many homeowners are making the proactive choice to secure a Home Equity Line of Credit (HELOC) for emergencies.
 A HELOC is a revolving line of credit that only charges interest when you actually draw money from the line of credit.
 As you repay the balance of the draw, the credit becomes available again.
-Securing a HELOC in advance can be a great help if you’re ever laid off or have an unexpected medical or other emergency.
+Securing a HELOC in advance can be a great help if you’re ever laid off or have an unexpected emergency.

 How’s your credit report?

 The information in your credit report has a huge impact on whether or not you will again qualify for a mortgage loan.
 That’s why it’s important to periodically check your credit report.